ev2900/Snowflake_Iceberg_Horizon/README.md

 # Snowflake Iceberg Horizon
 <img width="275" alt="map-user" src="https://img.shields.io/badge/cloudformation template deployments-000-blue"> <img width="85" alt="map-user" src="https://img.shields.io/badge/views-0000-green"> <img width="125" alt="map-user" src="https://img.shields.io/badge/unique visits-000-green">

+Snowflake can manager (read and write) Iceberg tables.
+This intergration works via. an external volume in Snowflake pointing to the S3 bucket with Iceberg

+that are registered with the Glue Data Catalog and stored in S3 general purpose buckets.
+This integration works via. an external volume in Snowflake pointing to the S3 bucket with the Iceberg files and an external catalog in Snowflake pointing to Glue data catalog.

+The architecture below depicts this

 <img width="500" alt="quick_setup" src="https://github.com/ev2900/Snowflake_Iceberg_Horizon/blob/main/README/Architecture.png">

 ## Example